 Almost any shrub can be propagated from hardwood cuttings – those that make good strong straight stems will produce the best shaped plants.
 Blackcurrants, dogwoods, shrub roses, viburnum and Physocarpus are good examples, but there's little to lose by experimenting with almost anything.
 Spireas, forsythia, hydrangea cuttings, deutzias and weigela are certainly worth trying, as are a few large shrub and tree varieties: elders, white poplar and willows are the most likely to succeed.

 Native hedges such as hawthorn are fantastic for wildlife, and can be grown easily from hardwood cuttings.
 While you’re at it, why not try taking hardwood cuttings of a few climbers?
-Honeysuckle roots well and, to decorate fences and walls, ornamental climbers such as vines, jasmine and Virginia creeper make successful candidates.
+Honeysuckle roots well and, to decorate fences and walls, ornamental climbers such as vines and jasmine make successful candidates.

 Browse our list of the best plants to take hardwood cuttings from, below.